-For example, what do you think of when you hear the words Costa Rica?
-Pristine beaches along the Pacific Ocean and Caribbean Sea may come to mind.
-You might also imagine lush jungles and tropical rainforests.
-Of course, you might also envision hundreds of huge stone spheres.
-Wait…what?
+Today’s Wonder of the Day is all about an interesting phenomenon nestled deep in one of these nations.
+What do you think of when you hear the name Costa Rica?
+Pristine beaches along the Pacific Ocean and the Caribbean Sea may come to mind.
+You might also picture lush jungles and tropical rainforests.
+Of course, you might also think of hundreds of huge stone spheres.
+Wait . . . what?

 Many of the stones still contain marks from the tools used to shape them.
 The smoothness of the surfaces was probably achieved by polishing the finished stones with sand or leather.
-Scientists haven’t been able to pin down the exact time when they were made, but estimates range from as early as 200 B.C. to as late as the 1500s when the Spanish first arrived.
+Scientists haven’t been able to pin down the exact time when they were made.
+Estimates range from as early as 200 B.C.E. to as late as the 1500s C.E.